 Dana Sackett, Ph.D.

 Dana received her B.S. in marine biology from The Richard Stockton College of New Jersey.
 This degree was followed by an M.S. in biological oceanography and fish ecology from Rutgers University examining summer flounder habitat use and migration dynamics using acoustic telemetry.
 Dana completed her Ph.D. in biology with a minor in ecotoxicology at North Carolina State University exploring mercury contamination in fish across North Carolina.
 After completing a short postdoctoral position examining endocrine disruptors in North Carolina waters, Dana took a postdoctoral position at the University of Hawaii examining deepwater MPA efficacy and sources of bioavailable mercury to Pacific bottomfishes.
-More recently, Dana and her family have moved to Georgia, where she is now a postdoctoral researcher at Auburn University’s School of Fisheries, Aquaculture, and Aquatic Science examining red snapper fisheries management, PFAS contamination in a local reservoir, and sources of fish tissue mercury in Mobile Bay, AL. Dana continued her work for Auburn remotely through moves to Germany and Kansas.
+Dana and her family then moved to Georgia, where she was a postdoctoral researcher at Auburn University’s School of Fisheries, Aquaculture, and Aquatic Science examining red snapper fisheries management, PFAS contamination in a local reservoir, and sources of fish tissue mercury in Mobile Bay, AL. Dana continued her work for Auburn remotely through moves to Germany and Kansas.
 Currently, Dana is an Assistant Research Professor at the University of Maryland where she is studying the impacts of deep-sea mining in the Pacific Ocean.
 In addition, Dana has recently started a new position as a biologist for the U.S. EPA.**

 Patrick Cooney, M.S.